awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-throttling.md

 ## <a name="http-api-protect-throttling"></a>

-You can configure throttling and quotas for your APIs to help protect them from being overwhelmed by too many requests\.
-Both throttles and quotas are applied on a best\-effort basis and should be thought of as targets rather than guaranteed request ceilings\.
+You can configure throttling for your APIs to help protect them from being overwhelmed by too many requests\.
+Throttles are applied on a best\-effort basis and should be thought of as targets rather than guaranteed request ceilings\.

 API Gateway throttles requests to your API using the token bucket algorithm, where a token counts for a request\.
 Specifically, API Gateway examines the rate and a burst of request submissions against all APIs in your account, per Region\.
 In the token bucket algorithm, a burst can allow pre\-defined overrun of those limits, but other factors can also cause limits to be overrun in some cases\.